Richard1106Z/DIY-project/README.md

 Welcome to my [St Andrews College](https://www.sac.on.ca/) profile.

-Here you will find all my TEJ3M - Computer Engineering - project here:
+Here you will find all my TEJ3M - Computer Engineering - project and [Robo-cup Junior](https://2024.robocup.org/) projects here:

 These are my goals for this year:
 - [ ] Get [!1st] place in Robo-cup Junior line following, Canada